GLOBAL MARKETS-Asia stocks rise on earnings hopes; keep wary eye on Mideast tensions

 By Selena Li

-HONG KONG, Oct 17 (Reuters) - Asian stocks rose in cautious trade on Tuesday, with investors choosing to focus on corporate earnings prospects and the resilience of the U.S. economy ahead of tensions in the Middle East.
+HONG KONG, Oct 17 (Reuters) - Asian stocks made some cautious gains on Tuesday, with investors choosing to focus on corporate earnings prospects and the resilience of the U.S. economy ahead of tensions in the Middle East.

 Overnight the S&P 500 .SPX had climbed 1%, while oil prices and the U.S. dollar had fallen.